rsonger/software-engineering-lab/_posts/2023-05-24-the_matrix.md

         )).astype(float)
 ```

 These methods all take the angle of rotation in radians.
-Then we can simply calculate the cosine and sine values before constructing a matrix with the appropriate values.
+Then we can simply calculate sine and cosine of the angle before constructing a matrix with the appropriate values.

 <input type="checkbox" class="checkbox inline"> Add the `make_scale` method to `matrix.py` for scaling transformations.